rakutentech/ios-miniapp/js-miniapp-sdk/README.md

 - Access token permissions
 - Custom metadata

-Here is the example of manifest:
+Here is the example of manifest.
+You can also see [it](https://github.com/rakutentech/js-miniapp/blob/master/js-miniapp-sample/public/manifest.json) in our sample app.

 ```javascript
 {